abarghoud/ngx-reactive-form-class-validator/README.md

       public zip: string;
     }

+### Untyped classes
+Untyped version of ngx-class-validator form classes exist in order to be backward compatible with angular untyped form classes
 ### Creating a ClassValidatorFormGroup
 #### Using ClassValidatorFormBuilderService
 As described [here](#classvalidatorformbuilderservice) to be able to use the `ClassValidatorFormBuilderService`, you need to import [ClassValidatorFormBuilderModule](#classvalidatorformbuildermodule).